-For the process of registering the distinctive signs of your company, the dedicated government authority is the National Registry Center, or Centro Nacional de Registros, through its Intellectual Property Registry area.
-In the following section we offer a summary of how to undertake the process for the registration of your company’s distinctive signs:
+For the process of registering the distinctive signs of your company as a trademark, the dedicated government authority is the National Registry Center, or Centro Nacional de Registros, through its Intellectual Property Registry.
+There are 6 main steps to register your trademark in El Salvador

-Although this first step in the process is not mandatory, it is recommended to perform a previous search of your distinctive sign, in order that there are no other signs registered or in process and that they have similarity with your distinctive sign.
-An existing design too close to that of your own would prevent the registration of IP protection for your brand
+Although this first step in the process is not mandatory, it is recommended to perform a trademark search in El Salvador.
+The purpose of this trademark search is to confirm there are no other signs registered or in process similar with your distinctive signs.
+An existing design too close to that of your own would hinder the registration of IP protection for your brand.

 2. Presentation of application